 Loading The Basic Clap

-Firstly, download the tutorial files, then unzip and transfer the ‘Clap From Hell Tutorial Files’ folder to your MPC X/MPC Live.
+Firstly, download the tutorial files, then unzip and transfer the ‘Clap From Hell Tutorial Files’ folder to your MPC disk.
 The easiest way to do this is to enter ‘controller’ mode and transfer the files to an SD card or USB stick, but you can also copy them to an internal SATA drive if you have one installed.

-For more information on how to transfer files to your MPC Live or MPC X, check out my ‘MPC Live & MPC X: File Transfers’ guide over at MPC-Samples.com.
+For more information on how to transfer files to your MPC One, MPC Live, MPC Key or MPC X, check out my ‘Standalone MPC File Transfers’ guide over at MPC-Samples.com.

 With the tutorial files now transferred to an attached MPC disk, create a new blank project; to do this go to MENU > NEW PROJECT.
 Back in MAIN, you’ll see the default blank DRUM program, ‘PROGRAM 001’, is assigned to the DRUM PROGRAM row:

 Tap the ‘A’ icon at the end of the row to bring up the on-screen keypad; rename this program to ‘Clap From Hell’.

 Go to the BROWSER, select Places and navigate to the disk where you transferred the ‘Clap From Hell Tutorial Files’ folder (in my example I’m using an SD card called MPC DATA).
 Now double click the ‘Clap From Hell Tutorial Files’ folder to enter it.

 Setting up The Layers